ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 * Merge Branche 2013 to 2014 (2014.1231.0)
 * Merge Genuine Aut Tag from Pro Version (2014.0221.2015)
-* Merge Secured Key Tag from Pro Version (2014.0207.2015)
+* Merge Secured Key Tag from Pro Version (2014.0207.2015) = Gold Release =

-All in One Gold Version with vary Frequency of Checking `
-Please noted that Special Gold Edition is dedicated to advanced users and was installed only on manual mode!
+Gold Version 2014.1231.2015 Release 2014 FREE:
 `
+Please noted that the All in One Special Gold Edition Version with vary Frequencies of Checking is dedicated to advanced users and was installed only on manual mode!
+`
 = Development Release =
 Development Version (code in becoming) Dev Preemptive FREE:

-Alpha development release is available only on [GitHub](https://github.com/slangji)

 * Limited Missed Scheduled Posts Fixing per days!
 * Customization of all Plugin Options (concept only)